opensafely-core/ehrql/DEVELOPERS.md

 (But note that you need something like 300 examples to have any chance of this passing.)

 Hypothesis can generate query graphs that are very deeply nested; after 100 draws in a test example, hypothesis will return the example as invalid.
 In order to avoid this, the variable strategies check for a maximum depth and return a terminal node if the maximum depth is exceeded (A `SelectColumn` node for a series strategy, and a `SelectTable` or `SelectPatientTable` for a table strategy).
-The max depth defaults to 30 for series strategies and 75 for table strategies.
-These can be overridden with environment variables `GENTEST_SERIES_MAX_DEPTH` and `GENTEST_TABLE_MAX_DEPTH` respectively.
+The max depth defaults to 30 and can be overridden with environment variable `GENTEST_MAX_DEPTH`.

 ### Writing tests